Cepheid Metallicity in the Leavitt Law (C-MetaLL) survey: IX. Metallicity dependence of Period-Wesenheit relations based on a homogeneous spectroscopic sample: Variations from the baseline

-Besides the assumption about the universal slope, the subsequent approximation in this approach is to consider each environment as "mono-metallic".
+Besides the assumption about the universal slope, the subsequent approximation in this approach is to consider each environment as ‘mono-metallic’.
 This is justified, based on the present data, in the LMC and SMC, where the dispersion in [Fe/H] of the measured DCEPs is below 0.1 dex \citep[see][for the LMC and SMC, respectively]{Romaniello2022,Romaniello2008}.
 However, this is less accurate in the MW, where a wide range of abundances is present, thanks to the disc metallicity radial gradient \citep[e.g.][]{Luck2011,Genovali2014,Kovtyukh2022,Trentin2024b}.
-In any case, to try to simulate this approach, we binned our C-MetaLL DCEP sample with usable parallaxes (275 objects) into three metallicity bins, including almost the same number of pulsators (91, 91 and 93) with average [Fe/H]=$-0.67,\,-0.27,\,+0.08$ dex and dispersions 0.17, 0.10, 0.12 dex, respectively.
-For each bin, we then carried out the photometric parallax $\chi^2$ minimisation using the Cauchy loss-function, as described above (Eq~\ref{eq:chi}), removing the $\gamma$ term and fixing both the slope $\beta$ and the $Gaia$ parallax ZP counter-correction $\epsilon$.
+In any case, to try to simulate this approach, we binned our C-MetaLL DCEP sample with usable parallaxes (excluding the outstanding outliers, as explained in Sect.~\ref{sect:analysis}) into three metallicity bins, including almost the same number of pulsators (about 90) with average [Fe/H]=$-0.66,\,-0.27,\,+0.0$ dex and dispersions of 0.16, 0.10, and 0.12 dex, respectively.
+For each bin, we then carried out the photometric parallax $\chi^2$ minimisation using the Cauchy loss function, as described above (Eq~\ref{eq:chi}), removing the $\gamma$ term and fixing both the slope, $\beta$, and the $Gaia$ parallax ZP counter-correction, $\epsilon$.
 In this way, only $\alpha$ is constrained by the $\chi^2$ minimisation.
-We carried out the calculations using the value $\epsilon=10~\mu$as found from our baseline results in the WcHVI case (see Table~\ref{table:PWresults}) and two values for $\beta$, namely 3.18 and 3.25.
+We carried out the calculations using the value of $\epsilon=10~\mu$as found from our baseline results in the WcHVI case (see Table~\ref{table:PWresults}) and two values for $\beta$; namely, 3.21 and 3.25.
 The former comes from our baseline calculation, while the latter is the one used by the SH0ES team.
-The result of this exercise is displayed in Fig.~\ref{fig:binnedFit}, where we plotted the estimated values of $\alpha$ (which still includes the effect of metallicity) versus the binned metallicity [Fe/H] with the respective dispersions.
-The three data points in the figure have been fitted with a regression line using the ODR (Orthogonal Distance Regression) algorithm as implemented in the {\tt Scipy} package \citep[][]{2020SciPy-NMeth}.
+The result of this exercise is displayed in Fig.~\ref{fig:binnedFit}, where we plot the estimated values of $\alpha$ (which still includes the effect of metallicity) versus the binned metallicity [Fe/H] with the respective dispersions.
+The three data points in the figure have been fitted with a regression line using the ODR (orthogonal distance regression) algorithm as implemented in the {\tt Scipy} package \citep[][]{2020SciPy-NMeth}.
 This method was chosen because it is robust, and errors on both axes can be accounted for.
-The $\gamma$ values obtained in this way ($\gamma \sim-0.3$ mag/dex) are smaller, in absolute value, than those obtained by fitting all the PWZ parameters simultaneously ($sim-0.5$ mag/dex), thus more similar to those by \citet{Breuval2024} ($\sim-0.234\pm0.052$ mag/dex).
-Note that the statistical errors on $\gamma$ obtained from the ODR fitting are negligible, as the determination of this parameter is dominated by systematic errors, such as the choice of $\beta$ and $\epsilon$.
-In any case, with the chosen values of $\beta$ and $\epsilon$, the average differences between our and \citet{Breuval2024}'s results are about 0.06 and 0.03 mag using our or their $\beta$ values, respectively (see Fig.~\ref{fig:binnedFit} top and middle panels).
-Additionally, we tested the binning method, using $\beta$=3.26 and by imposing the parallax counter-correction by \citet{Riess2021} ($\epsilon$=14 $\mu$as).
-The result is shown in the bottom panel of Fig.~\ref{fig:binnedFit}.
-As expected, the $\gamma$ coefficient is closer to that by \citet{Breuval2024}, but the average difference of $\alpha$ for the three bins rises again to $\sim$0.07 mag.
-To obtain a perfect agreement for $\alpha$, a smaller value of $\epsilon$ is needed.
-It is unclear what causes the different measured values of $\gamma$ for the WcHVI magnitudes when fitting all the parameters simultaneously, either using all the stars individually or by binning the data as done in this section.
-Adding more data over the entire metallicity range, as we aim to do in future C-MetaLL data releases, could help in understanding this occurrence.